 These adorable little yogurt jars.

 I know, I know, that sounds a bit strange, right?
-But I read about this wonderful Lemon Yogurt Cake a few weeks before we left for our London/Paris trip, and was so intrigued by it’s charming history that, not only could I hardly wait to make the cake, I was also dying to see these fun little jars in person.
+But I read about this wonderful Lemon Yogurt Cake a few weeks before we left for our London/Paris trip.
+I was so intrigued by its charming history that, not only could I hardly wait to make the cake, I was also dying to see these fun little jars in person.

-The history?
-I figured you want to know.
-The story is told that this humble, simple recipe is one that grandmothers (and lots of others too, I’m quite sure) all over France are renowned for.
-The French name for the cake is actually Gâteaux de Mamie, which translated is: Granny Cake.
+What’s the history of this French Grandmother’s Lemon Yogurt Cake?
+The story’s told, that this humble, simple recipe is one that grandmothers (and lots of other people too, I’m quite sure) all over France are renowned for.
+In French, this cake is called Gâteaux de Mamie, which translated is: Granny Cake.
 The part of the story I love is the way these French grandmothers measure the cake ingredients – with yogurt jars!

 Don’t worry though, you don’t need to have French yogurt available to make the cake.
-It turns out that each jar holds one half cup (120 milliliters), so it’s easy to translate the recipe to more classic cooking measurements.
+It turns out that each jar holds one-half cup (120 milliliters), so it’s easy to translate the recipe into more classic cooking measurements.

 The first day Scott and I were in Paris, we stopped at a small grocery store near our little apartment.
-I immediately checked out the dairy case and, sure enough, there were the famous little jars.
-I served the yogurt the next morning for breakfast and discovered that, not only are the jars quite charming (I’m taking a bunch of them home), the yogurt is smooth, creamy and incredibly delicious; definitely a win-win-win!
+The dairy case was the first place I checked and, sure enough, there were the famous little jars used to make the lemon yogurt cake.
+I served the yogurt the next morning for breakfast and discovered that, not only are the jars quite charming (I’m taking a bunch of them home!), the yogurt is smooth, creamy and incredibly delicious; definitely a win-win-win!

 So there you have it, French Grandmother’s Lemon Yogurt Cake.
 I love the name, especially when you know the story behind it.
 Whatever you decide to call it, make it!
-I know you’re going to love it, and, if you need a charming little jar to measure the ingredients, just let me know; I’ll have a few extras in my prop closet!
+I know you’re going to love it!

 P.S.
-Wondering what our tiny, but charming Paris living quarters looks like?
+Wondering what our tiny, but charming Paris abode looks like?
 We’ll be sharing a post tomorrow titled “Our Little Paris (very little) Apartment” with lots of pictures.
-If you’d like to see lots of behind the scenes Paris shots, you can also follow us on Instagram.

 - ½ cup plain yogurt or Greek yogurt